ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 ### Step 2: Remove submodule

-If you've included your GitHub pages repository as a submodule to your blog repository like me.
+If you've included your GitHub Pages repository as a submodule to your blog repository like me.
 You can remove the submodule, because you don't need it anymore.
 Follow these steps:

 - Delete the 'public' submodule section from the .gitmodules file.
 - Stage the .gitmodules changes: `git add .gitmodules`.